 - Faculty members have the right to assign a grade based on any method that is professionally acceptable, viewable on Canvas, and applied equally.

-The grade-change-appeal process is not intended to be a means for students to resubmit coursework to boost their grades in a given course, unless it is found that a grade was not given fairly or based on an unprejudiced evaluation.
+The grade-change-appeal process is not intended to be a means for students to resubmit coursework to boost their grades in a given course unless it is found that a grade was not given fairly or based on a prejudiced evaluation.

 - Faculty members have the agency to approve student’s appeals.

 - If faculty members approve an appeal, they will communicate the new assignment score to the student and directly update the score on Canvas.
 If the grade appeal is for post-end-of-term score changes, after the faculty member communicates the new assignment score to the student, the faculty member will then proceed with submitting a grade-change process form to the Registrar’s Office so that students’ transcripts can reflect the updated course grade.

 - If faculty members deny the appeal and students would like to appeal that decision, students may appeal to the Office of the Provost of Teacher Preparation for a second consultation.
 The dean’s decision will be final.
 Students will receive notice from the dean of the status of their appeal within one week.
 If the dean approves the appeal, the dean proceeds with updating the score directly on Canvas for interim grade appeals or proceeds with the grade-change process for post-end-of-term score changes.